 Dr. Rogowsky received his master’s degree and PhD in economics from the University of Virginia.
 He was the founder and executive editor of the Journal of International Commerce and Economics.
 He has published widely on the topics of international trade, competition policy, and regulation.

-Dr. Rogowsky can be contacted by email through Jeff Klenk, a director at BRG, who manages Dr. Rogowsky’s case work.
+Dr. Rogowsky can be contacted by email through Jeff Klenk, a managing director at BRG, who manages Dr. Rogowsky’s case work.

 Areas of Expertise

 MA, Economics, 1975

 BA, Economics, 1973

 Who’s Who Legal: Global Leader, Trade & Customs – Economists & Anti-Dumping Consultants